marusqq/Heari/README.md

-# Larys
+# Heari
-Automated script used to scrape lithuanian webpages and return headlines in a way which is easier to read for me.
+Automated script used to scrape lithuanian (for now) webpages and return headlines in a way which is easier to read for other people.